 Conventional logic tells us that many would-be buyers want to get situated well before summer ends to ensure they can get their kids enrolled in the new school.
 They may also be taking family vacations during late summer.

-Price Cuts Most Common in Late Summer
+Price Reductions Most Common in Late Summer

-That increases your chances of finding a home on sale, assuming the starting points were relatively similar.
+That increases your chances of finding a home on sale, assuming the starting points (listing price) were relatively similar.
 September was also a good month to find a deal, with 14.3% of homes on sale, so to speak.

 Like anything else, the best time to buy (or sell) is really dependent on a number of factors that can’t be summed up by one datapoint.